Umayyad Mosque: Great Mosque of Damascus

 ADVERTISEMENT

-Three arcades parallel to the qibla form the inner space of the sanctuary and are supported by two rows of Corinthian stone columns.
-Each portico consists of two levels, the first with large semi-circular arches and the second with double arches (the same pattern is repeated in the nave portico as well).
-The three arcades intersect in the middle with a larger and higher portico perpendicular to the qibla wall and opposite the mihrab and minbar.
-The main octagonal dome, the Eagle Dome, rests on this wide portico and is 36 meters high.
-This dome has openings and in the eastern part of the sanctuary, between the columns of the portico there is a small classical marble structure that holds the tomb of St. John the Baptist, or as it is known in the Qur'anic tradition of the Prophet Yahya.
-(The sixth-century Christian tradition developed a connection between the earlier church structure and the Prophet John the Baptist where his head is said to have been buried.)
-The outer walls of the mosque were built in Roman times when the building served as a temple with four defensive towers built at each corner, but only the two southern towers remained when Alwaleed started his project.
-These towers were used as foundations for the erection of eastern and western minarets.
-A third tower minaret was built in the form of a square tower known as the minaret of a bride (minaret of the bride) near the northern gate.
-The lower part of this minaret remains in its original form; the middle part is an Ayyubid addition built after the fire of 1174.
-The eastern minaret, the minaret of Jesus (the minaret of Jesus), is also an imitation of different architectural styles that correspond to changing political environments.
-It has a Mamluk underpass and an Ottoman summit due to its renovation after the 1759 earthquake.
-The western minaret is most visible with its stone inscriptions and inscriptions restored in 1488 and after the conquest of Timur in 1401.
+Three arcades parallel to the qibla form the inner sanctuary space and are supported by two rows of Corinthian stone columns.
+Each portico has two levels: the lower with large semicircular arches and the upper with double arches (the same pattern repeats in the nave portico).
+The three arcades meet in the middle with a larger, higher portico perpendicular to the qibla wall and opposite the mihrab and minbar.
+The main octagonal dome, the Eagle Dome, rests on this wide portico and reaches 36 meters in height.
+This dome has openings, and in the eastern part of the sanctuary, between the columns of the portico, there is a small classical marble structure that holds the tomb of St. John the Baptist—known in the Qur'anic tradition as the Prophet Yahya.
+(A sixth-century Christian tradition linked the earlier church structure to John the Baptist, claiming his head was buried there.)

 ADVERTISEMENT